electrichive/waggledance/index.md

 ### Beginner Topics
 Here is an incomplete list of topics that you should feel comfortable with upon completion of the intro course:
 * Data types
     - Numbers
 	- Characters/Strings
+    - Booleans
+    - Complex Types (Lists, collections, multidimensional arrays, etc.)
+* Type Manipulation
 * Variables
 * Operators
-* Decisions, control flow & loops
+* Decisions, conditions, control flow & loops
 * Arithmetic
-* File I/O
+* File Input and Output
 * Functions
-* Exceptions and error handling
+* Exceptions, error handling and logging
 * Object oriented programming basics
+    - Objects
+    - Classes
+    - Methods
+    - Properties
+    - Inheritance

 ### On completion
 Congrats, you should now have a handle on the fundamentals of programming!